LLM Model Comparison

 - What is the difference between open-source and closed-source LLMs?

-- Open-source LLMs (Llama, Mistral, Qwen, DeepSeek) publish weights publicly — you can run them locally or fine-tune them without API costs.
-Closed-source models (GPT, Claude, Gemini) are accessed only through paid APIs.
+- Open-weights LLMs (Llama 5, Mistral Large 3, DeepSeek V4) publish their weights publicly — you can run them locally or fine-tune them without per-token API costs.
+Licenses vary: DeepSeek V4 is MIT, Mistral Large 3 is Apache 2.0, and Llama 5 uses Meta's community license.
+Closed-source models (GPT-5.x, Claude, Gemini) are accessed only through paid APIs.

 - What are modalities in the context of LLMs?

-- Modalities refer to the types of input and output a model supports: text (all models), image input (GPT-4V, Claude 3, Gemini), audio (Whisper, Gemini), video (Gemini 1.5), and code generation.
-Multimodal models process more than one type.
+- Modalities refer to the types of input a model supports: text (all models), image input (GPT-5.x, Claude, Gemini, Llama 5), audio (GPT-5.5, Gemini 3), and video (Gemini 3 family only among the compared models).
+Multimodal models process more than one type; DeepSeek V4 remains text-and-code only.